benformosa/fm/README.md

 * Active Directory\LDAP backed authentication.
 * Track end location of trips
 * Auto-complete when typing locations
+* Cars can be marked as fleet cars
 * Edit cars
 * Cars have owners
 * Any user can add a car